Cardinals vs. Cubs MLB Betting Odds, Trends & Prediction

 Cardinals vs. Cubs MLB BETTING PREDICTION

 Take the under.
-The under is 12-5 in the Cardinals’ last 17 games overall, is 11-3 in their last 14 games against an opponent from the National League and is 8-3 in their last 11 divisional matchups.
-On the other side, the under is 6-0 in the Cubs’ last six games overall and is 4-1 in their last five games against the Cardinals.
+The under is 13-5 in the Cardinals’ last 18 games overall, is 7-3 in their last 10 road games and is 12-3 in their last 15 league games.
+On the other side, the under is a perfect 7-for-7 in the Cubs’ last seven games, is 5-1 in their last six meetings with the Cardinals and is 4-1 in their last five divisional matchups.

 Cardinals vs. Cubs MLB Playoffs Prediction: UNDER 8